 Appointing a relief manager

 From my experience, one person can easily manage a business normally managed by two, perhaps apart from high season periods.
-This is due to the fact that a relief manager is only concerned with the day-to-day running of the business and usually do not attend to marketing, repairs, some accounting, dealings with Body Corporate etc.
+This is due to the fact that a relief manager is only concerned with the day-to-day running of the business and usually does not attend to marketing, repairs, some accounting, dealings with Body Corporate, etc.

-Inform your relief manager about the location of spare jugs, toasters etc. Also advise whether TVs and DVDs are on hire or owned by unit owner.
+Inform your relief manager about the location of spare jugs, toasters etc. Also, advise whether TVs and DVDs are on hire or owned by the unit owner.

 Provide details about how often you require monies received to be deposited, as well as the location of deposit books or night safe forms.
 Also, be sure to inform whether you reconcile your reservation system every day and if you regularly reconcile against the trust account.
 If you prefer not to provide your relief manager with access to your trust account then it is advisable to set up a system so you can remotely log in and print receipts for guests who pay directly into the trust account.

 Provide contact details for the chairperson and BC managers.
 They should be advised that you will be away and the name and contact details of your relief manager.
 I also suggest the relief manager be given a letter of authorisation from you.
 A relief manager may work for up to a month without reference to Fair Trading.
 Provide a copy of the Body Corporate By-Laws for the relief manager’s reference.

 Provide details about whether they need to be contacted to work, or if they are contracted to work daily.
 Provide information on who is responsible for linen orders, whether cleaners service the common areas, whether they sign off daily on what has been completed and if the relief manager should check the rooms after the cleaners have finished.
 Also, the location of your cleaning maintenance log for regular cleaning items.
 As well as location of maintenance and guest comment reports.